-Standard upfront treatment for ALL is typically divided into several phases: induction, intensification, consolidation, and maintenance.
+The standard upfront treatment for ALL is usually divided into three phases: induction, intensification and consolidation, and maintenance.

-During the induction phase, your doctors work to induce a remission — a state in which there is no visible evidence of disease and blood counts are normal.
-They may recommend a combination of drugs including vincristine, corticosteroids, L-asparaginase, doxorubicin, daunorubicin, or cyclophosphamide.
-Treatment can last up to four weeks, and you will need to be hospitalized during induction therapy.
+During the induction phase, our doctors aim to induce a remission.
+This means there is no visible evidence of disease and your blood counts are normal.
+We may recommend a combination of drugs.
+These drugs include:

-More recently, our doctors developed an induction regimen based on an innovative approach used for pediatric patients that includes greater use of vincristine, corticosteroids, and L-asparaginase.
-This new strategy appears to be potentially more effective than many of the existing standard therapies for adults and is available as part of a clinical trial.
+Our doctors and scientists have developed an induction regimen for adults based on an approach used for children with ALL.
+It uses more vincristine, corticosteroids, and L-asparaginase.
+This strategy appears to be more effective than many of the existing therapies for adults.
+It is available as part of a clinical trial.

-During the intensification and consolidation phases, a secondary treatment is given to kill any cancer cells that may be left in the body.
-This phase may last several months and typically consists of additional chemotherapy.
-If recommended, bone marrow transplantation may also be performed at this time.
+A secondary treatment is given to kill any cancer cells that may be left in your body during the intensification and consolidation phase.
+This phase typically consists of additional chemotherapy.
+It may last several months.
+You may also receive a stem cell transplant at this time.

-During the maintenance phase, you may receive lower doses of drugs but for long periods of time — typically for two years — to destroy any remaining leukemia cells that have evaded the drugs already used; these cells are usually not be detectable by laboratory tests.
-Our doctors commonly use methotrexate, 6-mercaptopurine, vincristine, and prednisone during the maintenance phase.
+During the maintenance phase, you may receive lower doses of drugs but for long periods of time, typically two years.
+This will destroy any remaining leukemia cells.
+These cells are usually not detectable by laboratory tests.
+Our doctors commonly use methotrexate (Rheumatrex®, Trexall®), 6-mercaptopurine (Purinethol®), vincristine, and prednisone (Cortan®, Deltasone®, Orasone®, Sterapred®) during the maintenance phase.